 It’s clear that the RNC is a hot mess.
 I’m not even going to touch that right now because what affects us immediately is our State Party.
 Surface-level training was given by the Trump Victory team.
 And while it was a good idea, in theory, to get everyone on the same page with this Trump Victory Leadership Initiative, it was terrible in practice.
 There wasn’t a lot of encouragement or attention given from that team to actual county parties to get the base engaged and grassroots efforts going.
 There was a lot of cheerleading going on and not a lot of real work.
 Also, you had some questionable antics from the leadership of the GAGOP.
 For instance, why am I on the GRA email list when I have never signed up for it?
 Who gave my email over to them?
 I could make a guess but I shall refrain.

 There seemed to be no real expectation of accountability from the local parties to the State Party.
 How could that even happen when the State Party couldn’t even hold itself accountable?
-With all of that said, I’m supporting Rebecca Yardley as GAGOP Chair.
-I know she has a track record of training, engaging, and successfully leading CD 9.
-In fact, it is probably the most organized set of county parties in the State of Georgia and that is largely because of her efforts and the efforts of those who have served the 9th District.
+With all of that said, we should look to CD 9’s GOP as a model for how the State GOP should be run.
+In fact, it is probably the most organized set of county parties in the State of Georgia and that is largely because of the efforts of the leadership in the 9th District.
 Furthermore, it has remained the solid red bulwark and the red wall for Georgia.
 I will write more on all of this inner-party drama because God knows, we need to heal the division in our party.
-To do that, we have to start with a leader who has the experience and a track record of successfully leading, training, and organizing.
-Rebecca is that person.
+To do that, we have to start with a leadership who has the experience and a track record of successfully leading, training, and organizing.